Mewmp55/DADS7202HW02/README.md

 ## **Step 2: Images Annotation And Data Augmentation**
 We use the Roboflow website to annotate images and augmentation at this stage.
 The steps to do it are as follows.

-- From the folder you have prepared.
+- From the folder we have prepared.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196252482-65f86535-9a44-4862-95d2-8c8587fb10bb.png">